dennis8844/creative-tim-material-toolkit-react-storybook/README.md

     ```shell
     # Clone the template
-    npx degit chromaui/intro-storybook-react-template taskbox
+    gh repo clone dennis8844/creative-tim-material-toolkit-react-storybook
     ```

 1.  **Install the dependencies.**

-    Navigate into your new site’s directory and install the necessary dependencies.
+    Navigate into your the cloded directory and instally the files

     ```shell
     # Navigate to the directory
-    cd taskbox/
+    cd <dir name with package.json of cloned repo>

     # Install the dependencies
-    yarn
+    yarn install
     ```
 1.  **Browse your stories!**